oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide250Devcs-proj.md

 In this section, you’ll provision a complete development platform for your team by leveraging DevCS’s web interface.

-- Navigate to the Developer Cloud Service Instance once it has been created (see prerequisites)
+- On your VNC viewer, using Firefox, Navigate to the Developer Cloud Service Instance link provided by your instructor.
 - On the Welcome page, click **New Project**.
   ![](images/150/image001-2.png)